red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_constructor.md

 the tests and, consequently, on the maintainability of our codebase.

 Of course, this is just a tiny example.
-In real-world projects with tests that are too tightly coupled with production code, small changes often cause many tests to fail for many more reasons than we look at here today.
+In real-world projects with tests that are too tightly coupled with production code, small changes often cause many tests to fail for many more reasons than we looked at here today.
 In these projects, the effort required to fix these test issues can seriously slow down ongoing development.
 It can also reduce the further adoption of test-driven development, as people conclude, unit tests hinder development.